 Earlier today I headed out to my favourite cafe in search of chocolatey croissants and a higher order of coffee.
 Instead of taking the regular 10th Avenue route, I walked up 11th.
 With its canopy of billowing trees and row upon row of perfectly manicured yards, 11th Ave makes for peaceful reflection.
 It’s quieter back there.
 And prettier, too.

-I stepped up my pace and did my best to deny the wave of sadness that had begun creeping over me but it was too late for any of that.
-The horse had left the paddock; all memories unleashed.
+I stepped up my pace and did my best to deny the wave of anxiety that was creeping over me but it was too late for any of that.
+The horse had left the paddock.

 When I was growing up, the Sunday morning church ritual was a fiercely revered practice.
 It was a time when our family focused solely upon appearances and vied collectively for the honour of the best of God’s children.
 There were no languishing sleep-ins at our house, because we were Catholic – Catholics on a mission to make the 10:00am Mass, proving to one and all that ours was a family of discipline and devotion, worthy of much approval and more importantly, much envy.
 Unfortunately, my good natured yet hopelessly doddering father, whose inability to conjure up any semblance of enthusiasm over this demented routine, kept us rolling at a snail’s pace.
 We rarely, if ever, made the coveted 10:00 am pew, which meant we’d end up at the 11:30 Mass.
 The Mass for lazy, chaotic, extra sinful families.